Admission Process for Practical Nursing (PN) Occupational Certificate Program

 Using the SFSC Nursing Department Student Reference Form, obtain references from the following sources: One reference from your current or most recent employer or instructor; and two additional professional references who are not family members.
 Mail references to the Health Sciences Division, Attn: Health Sciences Specialist, or deliver them in a sealed envelope with the reference author’s signature across the flap.

-Once you have submitted your application and uploaded a testing referral form online, you will be emailed a testing referral form, which allows you to make an appointment to take the Test of Essential Academic Skills version V (TEAS V) at the Testing Center.
+Once you have submitted your application and uploaded a testing referral form online, you will be emailed a testing referral form, which allows you to make an appointment to take the Test of Essential Academic Skills (ATI TEAS) at the Testing Center.
 The cost is $55, payable at the time the test is scheduled.